philvarner/stac-factory/README.md

 The purpose of stac-factory is to provide library support for creating and validating **correct** STAC Items.
-While many of the constraints of STAC are expressible in the JSON Schemas of the STAC specification, there are many requirements and best practices that are not formally defined, and this library attempts to also enforce those when working with STAC Items.
+While many of the constraints of STAC are expressible in the JSON Schemas of the STAC specification, there are significant requirements and best practices that are not formally defined, and this library attempts to also enforce those when working with STAC Items.

 There are two primary use cases for stac-factory: